Aminul-islam11/Project-MAIBA/README.md

 # project-MAIBA(Bot)
 This is an AI based basic project.
 <br>
-Author - Md.Aminul Islam Bhuiyan
+Author - Md.
+Aminul Islam Bhuiyan